rust-stuco/lectures/week11/unsafe.md

 # Raw Pointers and `unsafe`

-Let's actually try and dereference these pointers.
+Let's actually try and dereference these pointers:

 ```rust
 let mut num = 5;